decko-commons/decko/mod/assets/README.md

 Inputters can be created in multiple ways:

-1. By directly creating cards of an inputter type
-2. By adding code to the assets directory in a mod
+1. By adding code to the assets directory in a mod
-3. By adding remote and/or local assets to a manifest.yml file
+2. By adding remote and/or local assets to a manifest.yml file
-4. By combining other inputters
+3. By combining other inputters

-### creating inputter cards
+4. By directly creating cards of an inputter type

-Many Cardtypes are coded to be inputters.
-If you create a card with the type CSS, for example, it will automatically be treated as an inputter.
-The same goes for SCSS, CoffeeScript, and JavaScript cards.
-(In code terms, this is achieved by having those sets include the `Abstract::AssetInputter` set).

-Because these cards are intended for Sharks, they are predominantly documented on decko.org

 ### adding code to the assets directory